TeraCyte-ai/notebooks-demo/README.md

 ## 🛟 Support

-If you need help or have questions, please reach out to your TeraCyte representative or email support@teracyte.ai.
+If you need help or have questions, please reach out to your TeraCyte representative or email info@teracyte.ai.

 Enjoy exploring your data!